-The “on” and “off” states for a data signal and for a control signal are shown below.
+The following figure depicts the “on” and “off” states for a data signal and for a control signal.

-Most serial port devices support full-duplex communication meaning that they can send and receive data at the same time.
+Most serial port devices support full-duplex communication, meaning that they can send and receive data at the same time.
 Therefore, separate pins are used for transmitting and receiving data.
 For these devices, the TD, RD, and GND pins are used.
 However, some types of serial port devices support only one-way or half-duplex communications.
 For these devices, only the TD and GND pins are used.
-In this guide, it is assumed that a full-duplex serial port is connected to your device.
+This guide assumes that a full-duplex serial port is connected to your device.

 The TD pin carries data transmitted by a DTE to a DCE.
 The RD pin carries data that is received by a DTE from a DCE.

-The control pins of a 9-pin serial port are used to determine the presence of connected devices and control the flow of data.
-The control pins include
+The control pins of a nine-pin serial port are used to determine the presence of connected devices and control the flow of data.
+The control pins include:

 The DTE asserts the RTS pin to instruct the DCE that it is ready to receive data.

 The DCE asserts the CTS pin, indicating that it is clear to send data over the TD pin.
 If data can no longer be sent, the CTS pin is unasserted.